LizaShevchenko/pokemon_description/README.md

     docker build -t pokemon .
     docker run -p 8080:8080 pokemon

+Start the app by running this command

+    ./pokemon.pl daemon -m production -l http://*:8080

 Now the app is running on http://127.0.0.1:8080

 ## How to Use the Project